Logarithmic Regret in Multisecretary and Online Linear Programs with Continuous Valuations: Introduction

 \section{Introduction}

-\cite{Caley1875} introduced the secretary problem in the nineteenth century \citep{freeman1983secretary, ferguson1989solved}.
+\cite{Caley1875} introduced the secretary problem in the nineteenth century.
 The problem is to hire a man to serve as your secretary (a man because most secretaries were men back then).
-There are $ n $ applicants for the position, whom you interview sequentially.
+There are $ n $ applicants for the position whom you interview sequentially.
 But there's a hitch: once you interview a man, you must decide whether or not to hire him before interviewing the next man.
-Thus, you face an optimal stopping problem, with the objective being to maximize the expected capability of the man you hire or, equivalently, minimize your \emph{regret}, which is defined as the expected capability difference between the most capable man and the man you hire.
+So you face an optimal stopping problem, with the objective being to maximize the expected capability of the man you hire or, equivalently, to minimize the expectation of your \emph{regret}, the capability difference between the most competent man and the man you hire.

-\cite{Arlotto2019} studied the \emph{multisecretary} problem, which is the same as above except with $ k $ posts to fill, for $ 1 \le k \le n - 1 $.
-In this version of the problem, your regret is the expected capability difference between the $ k $ most capable men and the $ k $ men you hire. \citeauthor{Arlotto2019} made a startling discovery: If secretary valuations are \iid\ random variables with finite support, then the regret you face is uniformly bounded across $ n $ and $ k $.
-In other words, there exists some finite $ N $ such that you will never make more than $ N $ hiring mistakes in expectation, for all $ n $ and $ k $.
+\cite{Arlotto2019} studied the \emph{multisecretary} problem, which is the same as above except with $ n \beta $ posts to fill, for some $ \beta \in [0, 1] $.
+In this version of the problem, your regret is the expected capability difference between the $ n \beta $ most capable men and the $ n \beta $ men you hire. \citeauthor{Arlotto2019} made a striking discovery: If secretary valuations are \iid\ random variables with finite support, then your expected regret is uniformly bounded across $ n \in \mathbbm{N} $ and $ \beta \in [0, 1] $.
+In other words, you're never expected to make more than some finite number of hiring mistakes, regardless of the number of positions you must fill.
+For this breakthrough result, \cite{Arlotto2019} won the 2021 Applied Probability Society Best Publication Award.

-This is a visionary result.
-However, \citet[p.
-251]{Arlotto2019} conclude their article by conceding that they're not sure whether or not it hinges on their assumption that the applicants' capabilities are limited to a discrete set of values: \begin{quote} We have proved that in the multisecretary problem with independent candidate abilities drawn from a common finite-support distribution, the regret is constant and achievable by a multithreshold policy.
-In our model, the decision maker knows and makes crucial use of the distribution of candidate abilities.
-Two obvious extensions to consider are the problem instances in which the ability distribution is continuous and/or unknown to the decision maker.

-Although one would like to think of the continuous distribution as a ``limit" of discrete ones, our analysis does build to a great extent on this discreteness, and our bounds depend on the cardinality of the support.
-At this point, it is not clear whether bounded regret is achievable also with continuous distributions. \end{quote} \cite{Veraa}, \cite{Bumpensanti2018}, and \cite{Vera} streamlined and generalized \citeauthors{Arlotto2019} argument.
-But all of their extensions assumed discrete valuations, and thus all leveraged the same fundamental mechanism that \citeauthor{Arlotto2019} had identified: a concentration of measure in the customer-count distributions.
-Basically, these distributions are so thin-tailed that the probability of making a hiring mistake shrinks exponentially fast, which ensures a finite number of hiring mistakes.